ahmed-on-github/GrokkingAlgorithms/README.md

 # GrokkingAlgorithms
-Solving Some examples in the "grokking algorithms" book in C language
+Solving Some examples in the "Grokking Algorithms" book in C language.